Canadian Broadcasting Corporation: Frontier Coverage Package

-Starting in 1967 and continuing until the mid-1970s, the CBC provided limited television service to remote and northern communities.
-Transmitters were built in a few locations and carried a four-hour selection of black-and-white videotaped programs each day.
-The tapes were flown into communities to be shown, then transported to other communities, often by the "bicycle" method used in television syndication.
+Starting in 1967 and continuing until the mid-1970s, the CBC offered a "Frontier Coverage Package" of limited television service to remote northern communities.
+Low-power television transmitters carried a four-hour selection of black-and-white videotaped programs each day.
+The tapes were recorded in Calgary and flown into a community with a transmitter, put on the air, and then transported to another community, often by the "bicycle" method used in television syndication.
 Transportation delays ranged from one week for larger centres to almost a month for small communities.

-The first FCP stations were started in Yellowknife, Northwest Territories, Lynn Lake, Manitoba, and Havre-Saint-Pierre, Quebec, in 1967.
-Another station began operating in Whitehorse in November 1968.
+The first stations were started in Yellowknife, Northwest Territories; Lynn Lake, Manitoba; and Havre-Saint-Pierre, Quebec, in 1967.
+Another station began operating in Whitehorse, Yukon in November 1968.
 Additional stations were added from 1969 to 1972.

-Most of the FCP stations were fitted for the Anik satellite signal during 1973, carrying 12 hours of colour programming.
-Those serving the largest centres signed on with colour broadcasts on February 5, 1973, and most of the others were added before spring.
-Broadcasts were geared to either the Atlantic time zone (UTC−4 or −3), uplinked from St. John's; or the Pacific time zone (UTC−8 or −7) uplinked from Vancouver, even though the audience resided in communities in time zones varying from UTC−5 to UTC−8; the reason for this was that the CBC originated its programs for the Atlantic time zone, and a key station in each time zone would record the broadcast for the appropriate delay of one, two or three hours; the programs were originated again for the Pacific zone.
+Most of the stations were reconfigured in 1973 to receive CBC Television programming from the Anik satellite in colour and live with the rest of Canada.
+Those serving the largest centres signed on with colour broadcasts on February 5, 1973, and most of the others were added before spring of that year.
+Broadcasts were geared to either the Atlantic Time Zone (UTC−4 or −3), originating from Halifax and later St. John's, or the Pacific Time Zone (UTC−8 or −7), originating from Vancouver, even though the audience resided in communities in time zones varying from UTC−5 to UTC−8; the reason for this was that the CBC originated its programs for the Atlantic Time Zone, and a key station in each time zone would record the broadcast for the appropriate delay of one, two or three hours; the programs were originated again for the Pacific zone.
 The northern stations picked up one of these two feeds, with the western NWT stations picking up the Pacific feed.
-Some in northern areas of the provinces were connected by microwave to their own provincial broadcast centre.
+Some in northern areas of the provinces were connected by microwave to a CBC broadcast centre within their own province.

-Some of these stations used non-CBC callsigns such as CFWH-TV in Whitehorse, CFYK in Yellowknife, CFFB in Frobisher Bay and CHAK in Inuvik, while some others used the standard CB_T callsign but with five letters (e.g. CBDHT).
+Some of these stations used non-CBC call signs such as CFWH-TV in Whitehorse, CFYK in Yellowknife, CFFB in Frobisher Bay and CHAK in Inuvik, while some others used the standard CB_T callsign but with five letters (e.g. CBDHT).
 Uplinks in the North were usually a temporary unit brought in from the south.
-A permanent uplink was established in Yellowknife, and later in Whitehorse and Iqaluit.
+A ground station uplink was later established in Yellowknife, and then in Whitehorse and Iqaluit.

-Television programs originating in the north without the help of the south began with one half-hour per week in the 1980s with Focus North and graduating to a daily half-hour newscast, Northbeat, in the late 1990s.
+Television programs originating in the North began in 1979 with the monthly news magazine Our Ways, produced in Yellowknife, and graduated to half-hour newscasts (Northbeat and Igalaaq) on weekdays in 1995.
 Until then, there were occasional temporary uplinks for such things as territorial election returns coverage; Yukon had the first such coverage in 1985, though because it happened during the Stanley Cup playoffs, equipment was already spoken for, so CBC rented the equipment of CITV-TV Edmonton to use in Whitehorse that evening.